uablrek/cross-compile/README.md

 aarch64-linux-gnu-gcc -static -o /tmp/root-aarch64/hello /tmp/hello.c
 ```

-Now build the kernel and `BosyBox` and test it:
+Now build the kernel and `BusyBox` and test it:
 ```
 export __arch=aarch64
-unset __kcfg      # (if you have set it above) ./admin.sh setup --clean
+unset __kcfg      # (if you have set it above) ./admin.sh setup
 ./admin.sh qemu --root=/tmp/root-aarch64
 # In qemu
 uname -a